Nurana-A/My_fiction_story/N4_story.md

-In the cabin, Uncle Akper sat beside the driver.
+In the cabin, uncle Akper sat beside the driver.
 We still didn’t know where we were going, but it didn’t matter.
 The journey itself was wonderful — bumps, dusty paths, barking village dogs, poplars flashing past, blue sky above, the smell of steppe grass wrapping around us like a warm blanket.